-Structure/ Publication Objectives/Functions Public Structure and Engagements Ward Committee Meetings To inform the community of council decisions, municipal affairs, etc. To enable the community to inform the ward councillors/ municipality of their concerns Public meetings/IDP & Budget To inform the community of council decisions, community rights and duties, municipal affairs etc. To enable the community to inform the councillors and officials of their issues IDP Representative Forum To ensure that every activity and decision taken in its meeting are properly communicated to the forum members' respective constituencies To monitor the implementation of the Integrated Development Plan To reflect and safeguard community inputs by acting as the spokespersons for the communities To reflect and safeguard community inputs by acting as the spokespersons for the communities To represent the interests of communities To represent the interests of communities To provide feedback to communities To provide an organisational mechanism for discussion, negotiation and decision making between stakeholders, including the municipal Government To participate in the process of setting and monitoring key performance indicators Sector Departments To inform PAM of their programmes and projects that will be undertaken within the municipal jurisdiction
+Structure/ Publication Objectives/Functions Public Structure and Engagements Ward Committee Meetings To inform the community of council decisions, municipal affairs, etc. To enable the community to inform the ward councillors/ municipality of their concerns Public meetings/IDP & Budget To inform the community of council decisions, community rights and duties, municipal affairs etc. To enable the community to inform the councillors and officials of their issues IDP Representative Forum To ensure that every activity and decision taken in its meeting are properly communicated to the forum members' respective constituencies To monitor the implementation of the Integrated Development Plan To reflect and safeguard community inputs by acting as the spokespersons for the communities To reflect and safeguard community inputs by acting as the spokespersons for the communities To reflect and safeguard community inputs by acting as the spokespersons for the communities To reflect and safeguard community inputs by acting as the spokespersons for the communities To represent the interests of communities To provide feedback to communities To provide an organisational mechanism for discussion, negotiation and decision making between stakeholders, including the municipal Government To participate in the process of setting and monitoring key performance indicators Sector Departments • To inform PAM of their programmes and projects that will be undertaken within the municipal jurisdiction